kpumwong/kpumwong-ness.github.io/_posts/2015-01-30-data-cleaning.md

 ```
 We loop through the index list created before and keep track the index used in the former loop, so we are sure we also move the starting row for the next dataframe (index_before).

-For each dataframe we need to save the info for the five headlines every time as these may change.
+For each dataframe we need to save the info for the 5 headlines every time as these may change.
 We loop through each dataframe in the dictionnary and save the text after the ":" to a column named the same as the text before the ":".

 ```python
 for df in all_df.keys():